BDC Hamburger Icon

 Pros and cons of attrition

-When compared to employee turnover, in which vacancies are typically filled, employee attrition has its pros and cons.
+When compared to employee turnover, which typically involves filling vacancies, employee attrition has its pros and cons.

 Pros of attrition